-Environmental KPI Reduction Target Baseline Year Status Air emissions $NO{\chi}$ Reduce 5% by Year 2024 Year 2020 In progress $SO{\chi}$ Reduce 5% by Year 2024 Year 2020 In progress PM Reduce 5% by Year 2024 Year 2020 In progress

-Reduction target of GHG emission

-Environmental KPI Reduction Target Baseline Year Status GHG emission intensity (Scope 1) Reduce 5% by Year 2024 Year 2020 In progress GHG emission intensity (Scope 2) Reduce 5% by Year 2024 Year 2020 In progress GHG emission intensity (Scope 3) Reduce 5% by Year 2024 Year 2020 In progress
+Environmental KPI Reduction Target Baseline Year Status Air emissions NO x intensity Reduce 5% by Year 2024 Year 2020 In progress $SO{x}$ intensity Reduce 5% by Year 2024 Year 2020 In progress PM intensity Reduce 5% by Year 2024 Year 2020 In progress Reduction target of GHG e mission Environmental KPI Reduction Target Baseline Year Status GHG emission intensity (Scope 1) Reduce 5% by Year 2024 Year 2020 In progress GHG emission intensity Reduce 5% by Year 2024 Year 2020 In progress (Scope 2) neduce 3 % by Teal 2024 1 Cut 2020 iii progress

-The emission target is to mitigate air emissions no matter more or less productions.
+The emission target is to mitigate air emissions no matter there are more or less productions.
 The Group adopted steps below to achieve the target:

 - 1. Reinforcing the emission mitigation equipment.
-Air emission treatment systems with water spray tower installation, activated carbon absorption device and centrifugal fan were adopted in the production process of copper wires and steel core since the end of 2014. - To ensure complete collection and proper treatment of air emission, subsequent to the enhancement of the new treatment system in October 2017, the installation of additional gas collection system and rotating-stream-tray scrubber in the production process of copper wires was enhanced in the above-mentioned new treatment system. - 3.
-Since February 2020, the Group implemented "water-based paint take place of oil-based paint" to reduce emissions. - 4.
-To reinforce emission monitoring system, the Group engaged Huizhou Zhongke Huayan Testing Technology Co., Ltd. to issue a testing report on 8 September, 2021. - 5.
-To achieve an organised and up-to-standard emission, a comprehensive rectification project has been carried out for the collection of gas in production process since July 2020.

-- 6. Since November 2020, two sets of UV photolysis equipments has been adopted to replace the original equipments. - 7.
-Upgrading of flue gas facilities: In October 2021, one new activated carbon adsorption equipment was put into use (the original facility is applied for scrapping), and a dry filter was installed at the front end of the activated carbon facility to reduce mist entering the activated carbon facility.
+Air emission treatment systems with water spray tower installation, activated carbon absorption device and centrifugal fan were adopted in the production process of copper wires and steel core since the end of 2014. - 2.
+To ensure complete collection and proper treatment of air emissions, subsequent to the enhancement of the new treatment system in October 2017, the installation of additional gas collection system and rotating-stream-tray scrubber in the production process of copper wires was enhanced in the above-mentioned new treatment system. - 3.
+Since February 2020, the Group imply "water-based paint take place of oil-based paint" to reduce emissions. - 4.
+To achieve an organised and up-to-standard emissions, a comprehensive rectification project has been carried out for the collection of gas in production process since July 2020. - 5.
+Since November 2020, two sets of UV photolysis equipments has been adopted to replace the original equipments. - 6.
+Since October 2021, a new activated carbon adsorption equipment has been put into use (the original facility is applied for scrapping) and a dry filter was installed at the front end of the activated carbon facility to reduce mist entering the activated carbon facility.

-To achieve fuel saving target, carpooling and task combination travel arrangement have been enhanced to reduce the use of vehicles.
+To achieve the target in fuel saving, carpooling and task combination travel arrangement have been enhanced to reduce the use of vehicles.
 Unnecessary business trips were cut down as far as possible.
 If available, all employees would take seats in the economy class on flights whenever they go on necessary business trips to minimize carbon emissions.